Tomographer/tomographer/README.md

 while compiling.
-If your system is limited on memory, you should consider tuning the [gcc flags](https://gcc.gnu.org/onlinedocs/gcc-3.3/gcc/Optimize-Options.html) `--param ggc-min-expand` and `--param ggc-min-heapsize`: I have found `--param ggc-min-expand=10 --param ggc-min-heapsize=32768` to work OK for 4GB of memory; if you want to be really conservative use `--param ggc-min-expand=0 --param ggc-min-heapsize=8192`.
+If your system is limited on memory, you should consider tuning the [gcc flags](https://gcc.gnu.org/onlinedocs/gcc-3.3/gcc/Optimize-Options.html) `--param ggc-min-expand` and `--param ggc-min-heapsize`: I have found `--param ggc-min-expand=10 --param ggc-min-heapsize=32768` to work all right for 4GB of memory; if you want to be really conservative use `--param ggc-min-expand=0 --param ggc-min-heapsize=8192`.
 These options should be specified to CMake as `-DCMAKE_CXX_FLAGS="--param ..."`.

 ### Running `tomorun`